 Deferred revenues are those in which resources are received by the District before it has a legal claim to them.
-The District has reported deferred revenues for property taxes levied for subsequent years, delinquent property taxes, prepaid lunch accounts, a fund balance penalty, and preschool registration fees.
+The District has reported deferred revenues for property taxes levied for subsequent years, delinquent property taxes, prepaid lunch accounts, and preschool registration fees.